Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - [x] Duplicate settings and pages for an existing site.
 - [ ] Modify the internal urls with the target site one when copying blocks.
 - [ ] Copy of pages: there is no mapping for collecting forms.
-- [ ] Add navigation link for the language switcher.
+- [ ] Simplify the process to manage fallbacks when there is only one fallback (managed by default).

 Warning